Candle Care Guide.

 First burn matters most

 On your very first burn, allow the wax to melt all the way to the edge of the vessel before extinguishing.
-This prevents tunneling — a permanent hole in the centre of the candle — and ensures even burns for the candle's entire life.
+This prevents tunneling — a permanent hole in the center of the candle — and ensures even burns for the candle's entire life.

 Limit burn time